Computer recommendations

 FAQ's

-• Do I need a CD/DVD drive?
+Do I need a CD/DVD drive?
 Probably not.
 Most software is available from other sources, so CD/DVDs are rarely required.
 They add bulk and weight to a laptop.
-If it turns out that you do sometimes need a DVD, you can obtain a CD/DVD/BlueRay external drive that plugs into an ordinary USB port.
-We have some for check out at the helpdesk.
+If it turns out that you do sometimes need a DVD, you can obtain a CD/DVD/Blu-ray external drive that plugs into an ordinary USB port.

-• Is a Mac okay?
+Is a Mac okay?
 It will probably get you through most classes.
 However, there are some classes where a Windows machine is preferred.
 Also, faculty may not be able to demonstrate how certain operations are done on a Mac system.
-Options for Mac users are to use software like Bootcamp to allow them to use Windows in a virtual or dual-boot environment.
-Another Option is for a Mac user to remote into a Windows computer lab on campus to use the software needed for the course work.
+Options for Mac users include using software like Parallels Desktop to run Windows in a virtual environment, or using cross-platform alternatives where available.